 Our experienced criminal lawyers will advise you of your prospects of successfully defending any charge brought against you and fight to have you found not guilty of the offence.

-If you agree with what the police are alleging against you, the way to get the best result is often to plead guilty as it demonstrates remorse and contrition as well as meaning that you will be entitled to a discount on your sentence.
+If you agree with what the police are alleging against you, it is recommendable to plead guilty as it demonstrates remorse and contrition, meaning that you will be entitled to a discount on your sentence.